jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 its way, I still wanted to share one vision of what a generative platform for aggregations might involve.
-Leaving aside whether one ought to create an aggregation, I think what is set out below is one simple architecture for accomplishing that in a very Web-centered way.
+Leaving aside whether one ought to create an aggregation, I think what is set out below is one simple architecture for accomplishing aggregations in a very Web-centered way.

 <!-- more -->